inuax/inuax.github.io/MicrosoftAuthenticator.md

 ![](img/MS_authenticator_app.png)

-Step 1: Open the Microsoft Authentication app on your mobile device.
+**Step 1:** Open the Microsoft Authentication app on your mobile device.

 ![](img/MSA_step1.png)

-Step 2: On iOS, select the plus icon in the upper right
+**Step 2:** On iOS, select the plus icon in the upper right.
+(On Android, select Add account from the Customize and Control icon in the upper right)

 ![](img/MSA_step2.png)

-Step 3: In the Add account page, choose Personal account.
+**Step 3:** In the Add account page, choose Personal account.

 ![](img/MSA_step3.png)

-Step 4: Select Sign in with Microsoft to add your account.
+**Step 4:** Select Sign in with Microsoft to add your account.
 A QR code can be used when avaliable, but you can alway add your account by signing in with your username and password.

 ![](img/MSA_step4.png)

-Step 5: Sign in to your personal account, using the appropriate email address (such as john@outlook.com), and then select Next.
+**Step 5:** Sign in to your personal account, using the appropriate email address (such as john@outlook.com), and then select Next.

-Step 6: Enter your password, and then select Signin.
+**Step 6:** Enter your password, and then select Signin.
 Your personal account is added to the Microsoft Authenticator app.

 ![](img/MSA_step5.png)

-Finish set up
+## Finish set up

 * Back on the computer, Sign in to your personal account.
 * From now on, whenever you have a new sign in your Microsoft account, you'll open the Authenticator app on your phone and tap Approve.